3DCoded/3MS/docs/software/macros.md

 # Macros

-## MMMS Settings
+## 3MS Settings

 ### MMMS_SETTINGS
-Stores the settings settings for the 3MS.
+Stores the settings for the 3MS.

 **Default Settings**